-Mohammed Mahmoud is the director of the Climate and Water Program and a senior fellow at the Middle East Institute.
+Mohammed Mahmoud is the Director of the Climate and Water Program and a senior fellow at the Middle East Institute.
 His areas of expertise include climate change adaptation, water policy analysis, and scenario planning.

 Mohammed has conducted water management research and work for the Middle East and North Africa region; most extensively on the Nile River Basin.
-His research on the Nile River Basin focused on the development of water resources in the basin, analysis of Nile water- sharing agreements, and solutions for current and future challenges in the Nile River Basin.
+His research on the Nile River Basin focused on the development of water resources in the Basin, analysis of Nile water- sharing agreements, and solutions for current and future challenges in the Nile River Basin.

 Mohammed’s educational background includes a B.S. and M.S. in Civil Engineering from Michigan Technological University, and a PhD in Hydrology and Water Resources from the University of Arizona.
 In addition, he is a Faculty Associate with Arizona State University.

 Please contact MEI’s media relations manager, Rachel Dooley, at email@example.com or 202-785-1141 ext.
 241 for assistance contacting this expert.